Scotland’s Oldest Bridges.

 Maps:1750(Roy).
 Not on Blaeu.
 Roy's map shows three separate roads at Stow, going North to South.
 The bridge was on an interconnection route.

 Currently: Ruinous, three segmental arched, humped, undressed random rubble bridge, which is part of a causeway.
 Ten feet wide, parapet to parapet (packhorse bridges are expected to be 6ft wide or less).
 It has beautiful wide arches with rubble voussoirs.
 The main span is 47ft.
 There is buttressing on the north facade and small triangular cutwaters, both upstream and downstream.
 The approaches on the lesser arches have collapsed away on the north aspect.
 There are odd squinch-like features at the outer ends of the spandrels (photo).
 Parapets are very low, but this may not be an original feature.
 A modern lime concrete structure now supports the primary flood arch, which is unfortunate.

 STUCHENVULLIG BRIDGE Loch Lomondside

 History:1745 Military.
 Caulfeild.
 Dunbarton to Inverary.

-Currently: small semicircular random un-coursed rubble bridge on old road a little to the east on the shore.
+Currently: small semicircular random un-coursed rubble bridge on an old road a little to the east of the main road, on the shore.

 Page last updated Oct.2020